Child Psychiatry Treatment at Jagruti Raha

 Why Select Jagruti Raha for Child Psychiatry Treatment?

-Jagruti Raha is a reputable name in mental health care throughout India.
-We blend clinical acumen with empathetic care, particularly when dealing with children and their families.
+Jagruti Raha is a familiar name in Indian mental health care.
+We marry our medical expertise with compassionate care, particularly in caring for children and families.

-- State-of-the-art facilities in our Specialised Child Psychiatry Unit
+- Cutting-edge facilities on our Specialised Child Psychiatry Unit

 - Open communication with families